Artemis I: Payloads

 The Orion spacecraft carried three astronaut-like mannequins equipped with sensors to provide data on what crew members may experience during a trip to the Moon.
 The first mannequin, called "Captain Moonikin Campos" (named after Arturo Campos, a NASA engineer during the Apollo program), occupied the commander's seat inside Orion and was equipped with two radiation sensors in its Orion Crew Survival System suit, which astronauts will wear during launch, entry, and other dynamic phases of their missions.
 The commander's seat also had sensors to record acceleration and vibration data during the mission.

-Alongside Moonikin were two phantom torsos: Helga and Zohar, who took part in the Matroshka AstroRad Radiation Experiment (MARE), in which NASA, together with the German Aerospace Center and the Israel Space Agency, measured the radiation exposure during the mission.
+Alongside Moonikin were two phantom torsos, "Helga" and "Zohar" (named by the German Aerospace Center and the Israel Space Agency respectively), who took part in the Matroshka AstroRad Radiation Experiment (MARE), in which NASA, together with the German Aerospace Center and the Israel Space Agency, measured the radiation exposure during the mission.
 Zohar was shielded with the Astrorad radiation vest and equipped with sensors to determine radiation risks.
 Helga did not wear a vest.
 The phantoms measured the radiation exposure of body location, with both passive and active dosimeters distributed at sensitive and high stem cell-concentration tissues.
 The test provided data on radiation levels during missions to the Moon while testing the effectiveness of the vest.
 In addition to the three mannequins, Orion carried a plush doll of NASA's Snoopy as zero-g indicator and a Shaun the Sheep toy representing the ESA's European Service Module contribution to the mission.

-Besides these functional payloads, Artemis 1 also carried commemorative stickers, patches, seeds, and flags from contractors and space agencies worldwide.
+Besides these functional payloads, Artemis I also carried commemorative stickers, patches, seeds, and flags from contractors and space agencies worldwide.
 A technology demonstration called Callisto, named after the mythical figure associated with Artemis, developed by Lockheed Martin in collaboration with Amazon and Cisco, was also aboard.
-Callisto used video conferencing software to transmit audio and video from mission control and used the Alexa virtual assistant to respond to the audio messages.
+Callisto used video conferencing software to transmit audio and video from mission control and used the Amazon Alexa virtual assistant to respond to the audio messages.
 In addition, the public could submit messages to be displayed on Callisto during the mission.

 Cubesats

 Ten low-cost CubeSats, all in six-unit configurations, flew as secondary payloads.
 They were carried within the Stage Adapter above the second stage.
 Two were selected through NASA's Next Space Technologies for Exploration Partnerships, three through the Human Exploration and Operations Mission Directorate, two through the Science Mission Directorate, and three from submissions by NASA's international partners.
-These CubeSats are:
+These CubeSats were: